 - Bird-Watching Guidelines (PDF): Birds are often less active during the heat of the day.

 Learning to identify birds takes time and practice.
 A field guide that includes all birds local to your area will help with bird identification.
 The field guide will contain information about size, coloring, patterns, beaks, feet, behavior, and diet.
 Successful bird identification also takes patience because birds can be challenging to observe.
 Binoculars and a camera can assist with identification as well.
+You can also take cues from the types of flowers and feed you have in your yard.

 - Basics of Birding: An Introduction to Bird Identification (PDF): Birders use various criteria to identify birds, including size, shape, patterning, color, behavior, and habitat.